 The following image shows the Add Filter window:

-3Enter a search query to find the data assets that you want to grant permissions to.
+3Enter a search query to find the data assets for which you want to grant permissions.

-The Preview section shows the current results of that query.
+The Preview section shows the current results of the query.
 Adjust your search query to refine the results as needed.

-Note: A single permission assignment has a limit of 2,000 assets.
-If your query results in more than 2,000 assets, please partition your filter across multiple rules to reduce the number of assets in the query.
+- A single permission assignment has a limit of 2,000 assets.
+If your query results in more than 2,000 assets, you can partition your filter across multiple rules to reduce the number of assets in the query.

 4Click the Filter icon.